vercel/next.js/errors/import-next.md

 Somewhere in your application, you imported `next` directly which is only meant to be used with legacy custom servers.

-You should not need to import `next` inside of pages or components.
+You should not import `next` inside of pages or components.

 #### Possible Ways to Fix It